Ariadne auf Naxos

 The Music Master, his teacher, is older, wiser, and much more practical.

-The Major-Domo is a pompous butler who couldn’t care less about art or music.
+The Butler is a pompous sycophant who couldn’t care less about art or music.
 Because he’s supposed to be tone-deaf, he is played by an actor.

 The Dancing Master is a sly producer of silly Italian comedies.